dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 First, you can run `pod lib create foo`.
 This will create a `Foo.podspec` file.
 The podspec describes how to build the `foo` library, a bit like conan recipes.
 You can then upload the podspec file and the associated sources to a `repository`.

 Second, you can run `pod init` next to an existing Xcode project.
 This will create an Xcode *workspace* and a `Podfile` file.
 You can then edit the pod file to specify dependencies.
-Then, we you run `pod install`, dependencies will be fetched and the workspace will be able to build the dependencies and use them in the original Xcode project.
+Then, when you run `pod install`, the pod specs will be fetched and the workspace will be able to build the dependencies and use them in the original Xcode project.

 So, here's the plan:

-* First, create a *cocoapods library* called `ChuckNorrisBindings` in `ios/bindings/ChuckNorrisBindings`.
+* Create a *cocoapods library* called `ChuckNorrisBindings` in `ios/bindings/ChuckNorrisBindings`.
-* Then, create a blank iOS application with in the `ios/app/ChuckNorris` directory, called ChuckNorris.
+* Create a blank iOS application with in the `ios/app/ChuckNorris` directory, called ChuckNorris.
-* Finally, use cocoapods to create a dependency between ChuckNorrisBindings and ChuckNorris.
+* Use cocoapods to create a dependency between ChuckNorrisBindings and ChuckNorris.

 # The Bindings